Annual Student Immunization Record Review

 January 2026

-Families who have not updated the record receive an order of suspension (students seven to 17 years of age) or a reminder notice (students four to six years of age).
+Families who have not updated the record receive an order for suspension (students seven to 17 years of age) or a reminder notice (students four to six years of age).
 This is only a warning.
 Families still have time to update records before the suspension period begins.

 January to March 2026